NSDesign/ShapeStudio/docs/client-shape-generation-complete-reference.md

 # Complete Client-Side Shape Generation Reference

+> **⚠️ DEPRECATION NOTICE**: The Noise System (Section 5) has been completely removed from the codebase as of the latest update.
+All noise-related properties, algorithms, and UI controls have been deleted.
+This documentation is kept for historical reference only.

 ## Overview
 This document provides a comprehensive analysis of the client's shape generation logic that the server must replicate.
 The generation process is controlled by `BatchConfigSettings` and involves multiple phases of property application.